Skip to content

 Sidekick Suggestions Sidebar

-Once you have selected a function to investigate, use the Sidekick Suggestions reference sidebar to get suggestions for improving the clarity of the current function.
+Once you have selected a function to investigate, use the Sidekick Suggestions sidebar to get suggestions for improving the clarity of the current function.

 Suggestions